agouin/BigIntRenamed/README.md

 <h2><b>Performance</b></h2>

-To assess the performance of BigInt, the execution times for a number of common operations were measured on a MacBook Pro 2018, 2,2 GHz 6-Core Intel Core i7.
+To assess the performance of BigIntRenamed, the execution times for a number of common operations were measured on a MacBook Pro 2018, 2,2 GHz 6-Core Intel Core i7.
-Each execution time was then compared to the execution time for the same operation in Java using the BigInteger class.
+Each execution time was then compared to the execution time for the same operation in Java using the BigIntRenamedeger class.
 The results are in the table below.
 It shows the operation being measured and the time it took in Swift and in Java (in microseconds or milliseconds).

-Based on these measurements it seems that Java BigInteger is roughly 2-5 times faster than Swift BigInt.
+Based on these measurements it seems that Java BigIntRenamedeger is roughly 2-5 times faster than Swift BigIntRenamed.

 Four large numbers 'a1000', 'b1000', 'c2000' and 'p1000' were used throughout the measurements.
 Their actual values are shown under the table.